fredericlefeurmou/fredericlefeurmou.github.io/app/_posts/2015-01-10-create-your-own-static-blog-with-jekyll.md

 To kickstart my new blog with a set of best practices (contatenation, minification, files revving, etc.) I decided to use [yeoman](http://yeoman.io/) with the [jekyllrb generator](https://github.com/robwierzbowski/generator-jekyllrb) but you can choose to skip this step and follow the regular installation process on [this page](http://jekyllrb.com/docs/installation/).

-To install yeoman, just install [Node.js](http://nodejs.org/) and run the following command with [npm](https://www.npmjs.com/): `npm install -g yo`.
+To install yeoman, you need to install [Node.js](http://nodejs.org/) first and then run the following command with [npm](https://www.npmjs.com/): `npm install -g yo`.
-Then install our jekyllrb generator with `npm install -g generator-jekyllrb`.
+Then install the jekyllrb generator with `npm install -g generator-jekyllrb`.

 Ok we now have everything we need to create our blog.
-Just go into your website root directory and run `yo jekyllrb ` and let the yeoman assistant guide you through this process (if you don't know what to answer, just leave the default value).
+Just go into your website root directory, run `yo jekyllrb` and let the yeoman assistant guide you through this process (if you don't know what to answer to a question, just leave the default value).

 Now run `grunt serve` and your blog should appear in your browser, otherwise go to `localhost:9000`.